nuttlabs/the-streamline/ulysses/The Streamline/AI News to Know - 2023-08-28.md

 ### Access Microsoft Designer in Edge.
 - The tool accepts text prompts to generate designs with images, text and design elements.
 (Think promotions and invitations.)
 - It also uses OpenAI’s DALL-E model to generate images.
-- _William’s take:_ There are better design tools (read: Canva and Adobe Express), but with Bing Chat also readily available in Edge, I’m the browser more often and inclined to tinker with Designer more frequently.
+- _William’s take:_ There are better design tools (read: Canva and Adobe Express), but with Bing Chat also readily available in Edge, I’m using the browser more often and inclined to tinker with Designer more frequently.